-9th Grade 10th Grade 11th Grade 12th Grade English 9 English 10 English 11 English 12 Algebra I/Data Analysis or above Geometry or above Algebra II or above Mathematics Elective Science Biology Science Elective U.S. History American Government World History Elective Technology Education Elective Elective Elective Lifetime Fitness/Health Elective Foundations of Curriculum and Instruction 6535 Elective Fine Arts Child Development - Honors 658M Teaching as a Profession - Honors 659M Field Experience in Education 6571 - 6572 - 6573
+9th Grade 10th Grade 11th Grade 12th Grade English 9 English 10 English 11 English 12 Algebra I/Data Analysis or above Geometry or above Algebra II or above Mathematics Elective Science Biology Science Elective U.S. History American Government World History Elective Technology Education Elective Elective Elective Lifetime Fitness/Health Elective Foundations of Curriculum and Instruction 6535 Elective Fine Arts Child Development - Honors 658M Teaching as a Profession - G/T 659M Field Experience in Education (Teacher Academy) - G/T 660M, 661M, 662M

-Students who are preparing for a career in Early Childhood or Elementary Teaching who earn a grade of B or higher in Child Development, Foundations of Curriculum and Instruction, and Teaching as a Profession may earn 6 college credits from Howard Community College.
+Students who are preparing for a career in Early Childhood or Elementary Teaching who earn a grade of B or higher in Child Development, Foundations of Curriculum and Instruction, and Teaching as a Profession may be eligible for up to 6 credits at Howard Community College.
 To receive this credit, students must enroll in one of the Associate in Arts transfer degree programs in Early Childhood or Elementary Education or in an Associate of Applied Science or certificate career program in Early Childhood Development.
 Students who are preparing for a career teaching in a secondary setting may earn 3 college credits for receiving a grade of B or higher in Teaching as a Profession.
 To receive this credit, students must enroll in a Secondary Education Associate of Arts degree.